-To allow educational, recreational, religious, community and a limited range of other non-residential uses to serve local community needs in appropriate locations".
+To allow educational , recreational, religious, community and a limited range of other non-residential uses to serve local community needs in appropriate locations".

-Development Plan at 46 - 62 Darren Rd & 55 - 67 Coomoora Road, Springvale South of this Neighbourhood Residential Zone and comprises three separate titles.
+Development Plan at 46 - 62 Darren Rd & 55 - 67 Coomoora Road, Springvale South of this Neighbourhood Residential Zone and development of the central and southern parcels of land will need to be prepared by their owners to the satisfaction of Council before any planning permit can issue for these two allotments.